Chairs: Tim Carter and Kent Brower

 Panel review of Professor Helen Bond’s book, The First Biography of Jesus: Genre and Meaning in Mark’s Gospel (Grand Rapids: Eerdmans, 2020).

 Helen Bond is Professor of Christian Origins and Head of the School of Divinity at the University of Edinburgh.
 She is also President of the British New Testament Society.
-The reviewers on the panel will be Kent Brower, Nazarene Theological College, Manchester, and David Bryan, Lindisfarne College of Theology.
+The reviewers on the panel will be Dr. Kent Brower, Nazarene Theological College, Manchester, and Professor Richard Burridge.